Best App to Design Clothes: Top 7 Picks for 2026

 Downside

-Illustrator doesn't include tools for creating tech packs or managing garment data.
+Illustrator doesn't include tools for creating tech packs or managing garment data, and it runs on a subscription model instead of a one-time fee.
 It also lacks garment templates, requiring teams to build every design from scratch or rely on third-party libraries.

 3. CLO 3D